 There are countless formats you can choose from when writing a CV.
 Some reduce the information to fit one page, there are those with infographics, and so forth.

-Before writing your CV, our CV writing team advise that you think about the message you’d like to portray to the employer.
+Before writing your CV, think about the message you’d like to portray to the employer.

 A professional Curriculum Vitae format should be neat and clearly segmented.
 An employer won’t spend time trying to figure out where you put your educational background.